 We know where your mind just went… Wishful thinking

-At the start of 2020, we never thought we’d be having work meetings from our kitchen table, that Friday drinks with our mates would be from our living room sofa and that feeling rebellious meant squeezing in an extra ten minutes of walking on top of our hourly exercise allowance.
+At the start of 2020, we never thought we’d be having work meetings from our kitchen table.
+Or that Friday drinks with our mates would be from our living room sofa.
+Nobody imagined that feeling rebellious meant squeezing in an extra ten minutes of walking on top of our hourly exercise allowance.

-With this in mind, we probably should have anticipated that dating would be equally unconventional – if even possible – but luckily for you, it’s not the time to throw in the towel and accept a life of spinsterhood… Yet.
+With this in mind, we probably should have anticipated that dating post lock-down would be equally unconventional – if even possible!
+Luckily, it’s not the time to throw in the towel and accept a life of spinsterhood… Yet.

-Whilst many of us are relieved to hear that lockdown measures are set to be relaxed in early July, the reality is that typical date venues such as cinemas and bars are unlikely to be an option until much later than this.
-Further than just the practicality, questions around the safety of dating again – being in close proximity with people we haven’t ever met before – also poses significant challenges.
+Most of us are relieved to hear that lockdown measures are set to be relaxed in early July!
+In reality, however, your typical date venues such as cinemas and bars are unlikely to be an option until much later.
+Further than just the practicality, questions around the safety of dating arise.
+Being in close proximity with people we haven’t ever met before can pose significant challenges.

-In any case, having had so much extra time to strike up new conversations online, we’re all itching to move things along (there’s only so much one can discuss what they’re looking for in a prospective partner), but we’re unsure of what the next stage is now.
+In any case, having had so much extra time to strike up new conversations online, we’re all itching to move things along (there’s only so much one can discuss what they’re looking for in a prospective partner)

 Granted – it feels a little bit wrong.
 But then the very concept of a dating app seems abhorrent to your grandparents.
 Times change!
 Nonetheless, this is new territory – expect a few cringe moments – but with a little faith (and the right match), you’ll be on your way to socially distanced second date before you know it.